razielsurilla/COMP7082-Project-Group12/README.md

 Navigate to the folder where this is located and run the following command in your command terminal:
 `pip install -r requirements.txt`

+##To run on linux or macos
+install python3 and pip3, the create a virtual environment for the project and install the packages there

+`python -m venv /path/my_project_env`
+`source my_project_env/bin/activate`
+`pip install -r requirements.txt`

 Created By:
 Harpreet Bains